bcnubes/aardvarkbark/content/products/specialty-order-materials.md

 **LIGHTWEIGHT #1:** Proprietary blend of fine compost, medium bark, coco fiber and pumice.
 Can be installed via blower truck to roof top areas or planter beds.

 **GREEN ROOF MIX:** Proprietary blend of pumice, red cinders & fine compost meeting the parameters detailed in the table below.
-Needs to be crane hoisted in super sacks to roof top areas.
+Needs to be crane hoisted in super sacks to roof top areas or via blower truck.

 Optimal soil mixes and depths for green roofs depend on site-specific factors including planting type, microclimate and structural support.